mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 ###### 627-301 E000120-A

 This highly restricted system is a mystery to the Imperium.
-The gravitational centre of 627-301 is not the main star; it is a tiny black hole that the sun orbits around.
+The gravitational center of 627-301 is not the main star; it is a tiny black hole that the sun orbits around.
 The research station orbits a gas giant that orbits the star.
 Computer projections show that this arrangement is not stable and that the star will be destroyed within half a million years.
-The black hole is believed by some to be artificial but others theorise that the singularity ‘collected’ the system as it travelled through space.
+The black hole is believed by some to be artificial but others theorize that the singularity ‘collected’ the system as it travelled through space.

 ###### Neumann B876AA9-D